SirWaffle/cpp-near-dedupe/README.md

 - thread affinities / priority tweaking
 - handle different CPU intrinsics for more hardware support
 - unit tests
+- file write permissions on output folder
+- clearing output folder on run
+- allowing to operate inplace on a dataset
+- allow continuing from a partially crunched set of data

 # building
 - windows